 Health and Nutrition

-The number of children who die before their 5th birthday is falling in Indonesia, and less mothers lose their lives due to problems in pregnancy - but still mortality rates are too high, and too many children and women face unneccesary threats to their health.
+The number of children who die before their 5th birthday is falling in Indonesia, and fewer mothers lose their lives due to problems in pregnancy - but still mortality rates are too high, and too many children and women face unneccesary threats to their health.
 We work to improve knowledge of health and nutrition, support improved standards and quality of services, and help those responsible for health care to make informed decisions about how to allocate resources.

 Basic Education For All